Carina-P/Love-Pilates/README.md

 The goal is to keep regular customers active and lojal to the studio but also to find new clients.
 New client will hopefully become regular clients and in the future also use the studio.
 And perhaps online classes will be something that continues even after the pandemic.
 ### Target Audience goals:
 The site users are the studios regular clients but also potential clients.
-The clients wants to know which classes are offered, when they are offered, what is needed to join an online class.
+The clients wants to know which classes are offered, when they are offered and a link to join.
 A potential client wants to know about pilates, how professional the studio is and if it is a studio that fits this client.

 ### Site owner's goal:
 The studio is interested in attracting and retaining members during unusual times.

 ### Potential features to include:
-- photos and quotes from people who experience how good pilates whit emphasis on workout at home
+- **Quotes and photos** from people who experience how good pilates whit emphasis on workout at home
-- provide detail on the classes, what you need to take part, their schedule and link to actual online class
+- Provide **detail on the classes**, what you need to take part, their schedule and link to actual online class
-- provide information on the instructur of the centre to show the competence and seriousness.
+- Provide **information on the instructur** of the centre to show the competence and seriousness.
-- Provide information about Pilates and what it is good for.
+- Provide **information about Pilates** and what it is good for.
-- Provide information on contact details and external resources.
+- Provide information on **contact details and external resources**.
-- Sign up to be a member and give the studio contact information as mail.
-And also chose if you want weekly mail with information about pilates, tips and on upcoming events
+- **Sign up to come be a member** and give the studio contact information as mail address.
-- Showcase photo of people exercising in the studio.
+- **Showcase photo** of people exercising in the studio.
 This is to remind people that there also is a studio to go to if they want to.

 ### User Stories:
 Regular Clients:
-- As a user I want to get a "feeling for the studio", what it offers, the atmosphere and how professionel they are.
-I want to see pictures and photos and I want to know more about the instructors.
+- As a user I want to get a **"feeling for the studio"**, what it offers, the atmosphere and how professionel they are.
+- As a user I want to see **pictures and photos**
+- As a user I want to know more about the **instructors**.
-- As a user I want to see at what time different classes are.
+- As a user I want to see at **what time different classes** are.
-- As a user I want to know what the different class do and find the right class for me.
+- As a user I want to know **what the different class do** and find the right class for me.
-- As a user I want to find contact information to the studio so I can ask my questions.
+- As a user I want to find **contact information** to the studio so I can ask my questions.
-- As a user I want to sign up for membership or get more information
+- As a user I want to **sign up for membership**
+- As a user I want a **link to join a online class** I have choosen.

 ### How the features is prioritized:
-1. Photos and citates - important for attracting potential clients
+1. **Quotes and Photos** - important for attracting potential clients
-1. Sign up for membership including information-letter - important way to keep in touch with clients especially during pandemic, so they remember the studio when times are normal again.
+1. **Sign up for membership** - important way to keep in touch with clients especially during pandemic, so they remember the studio when times are normal again.
-2. Link to the digital class - important for regular clients and probably what they use the site to most of the time
+2. **Link to the digital class** - important for regular clients and probably what they use the site to most of the time
-3. The classes schedule - important for regular clients and probably what they use the site to most of the time
+3. **The classes schedule** - important for regular clients and probably what they use the site to most of the time
-4. What classes are offered and what do you need to take part - important for potential clients and for regular clients who for example wants to test another type of class
+4. **What classes** are offered and what do you need to take part - important for potential clients and for regular clients who for example wants to test another type of class
-5. What is Pilates - information for potential clients
+5. **What is Pilates** - information for potential clients
-5. Information about the instructors - to show that this is a professional studio
+5. **Information about the instructors** - to show that this is a professional studio
-6. Contact information - to ask questions
+6. **Contact information** - to ask questions
-7. Information about the studio - shows it is a professional studio and it is also to remind about and find the studio when everything is back to normal
+7. **Information about the studio** - shows it is a professional studio and it is also to remind about and find the studio when everything is back to normal

 ### How the features were grouped
 - **Header**: Title and navigation